James Archer (Jesuit): Salamanca

-Fr.
 Archer remained in the Low Countries throughout 1591, then spent three months at Calais before he sailed to Spain, where he became the first rector of the Irish College at Salamanca after a visit to Philip II's court at Madrid.
 In the following years, he visited court regularly in an effort to secure scarce funding for the institution.
 By this time his superiors had altered their opinion of him to such a degree that he was considered ripe for promotion.

 Plots and allegations

 In 1594 Archer became involved in controversy, when it was alleged that he had plotted two years previously with other Jesuits and Stanley to assassinate Queen Elizabeth I. The chosen assassin had been Hugh Cahill, a Tipperary man, who confessed that he was paid to hang about the court at London, on the off chance that the queen might present herself as a target, and then stab her.
 The confession had been obtained under torture by Richard Topcliffe, and further information came from an agent of Robert Cecil, secretary to the queen.
 At this time, Archer was also implicated in a plot to torch the French and English ships at Dieppe.

 The merits of the allegations are impossible to judge, although it seems clear that Archer was acquainted with Cahill.
 The assassination plot was just one of many against the queen that received credence during the final decade of her reign.
 One sceptic has pointed out that the evidence only emerged once Father Robert Persons had published his A Conference about the Next Succession to the Crown of England.
 The book does appear to have alarmed Elizabeth's advisers, and from that date onward the flow of supposed plots against the queen's life became steady.
 In 1601 Cecil himself was accused of treason at the trial of the Earl of Essex on the basis of his reading of Person's book, but survived this twist and went on to secure the succession of James I upon the queen's death two years later.